camunda-consulting/camunda-7-code-examples/README.md

 Camunda Consulting Examples
 ===========================

-This repository contains examples, patterns, code snippets and demo applications build by the camunda consulting team or contributors.
+This repository contains examples, code snippets and demo applications build by the Camunda Consulting Team or contributors.
 Note: All examples are only tested manually and there is no guarantee that they are actively maintained.
 If you search for officially maintained examples go to <a href="https://github.com/camunda/camunda-bpm-examples">https://github.com/camunda/camunda-bpm-examples</a>.

 <table>